 I’m also the web architect for my pet project, Hallyu Harmony: A Cultural History of Kpop (http://kpop.omeka.net), which chronicles the development of Hallyu-era K-pop music and traces connections among artists and groups through the genre’s music, choreography, visual images as well as business and creative personnel.

-You can see my entire Digital Writing Portfolio here and read about my scholarly writing on comparative ethnic studies (African American, Asian, Asian American) at CSAPhD and my digital humanities and digital ethnography projects at KPK: Kpop Kollective.
+You can view my entire Digital Writing Portfolio and read about my general and scholarly writing.
+For information on my day job as an administrator and academic, including my scholarship on comparative ethnic studies (African American, Asian, Asian American), go to CSAPhD and KPK: Kpop Kollective.

 Drop me a line anytime at firstname.lastname@example.org.